OpenNebula/docs/source/overview/opennebula_concepts/key_features.rst

 Key Features
 ============

-OpenNebula offers a **simple but feature-rich and flexible solution** to build and manage data center virtualization and enterprise clouds.
-This guide summarizes its key features(\*).
-You can also refer to the :ref:`Platform Notes <uspng>` included in the documentation of each version to know about the infrastructure platforms and services supported by OpenNebula.
+OpenNebula offers a **simple** but **feature-rich** and **flexible solution** to build and manage data center virtualization and enterprise clouds.
+This page provides a summary of its key features(\*).

+To learn more about the infrastructure platforms and services supported in each version of OpenNebula, refer to the :ref:`Platform Notes <uspng>` for each version.

+For high-level overviews and in-depth technical guides, please refer to OpenNebula’s `White Papers <https://opennebula.io/white-papers/>`_.

 **INTERFACES**

-* Simple, clean, intuitive GUI for users and admins with different views
+* Simple, clean, intuitive GUI, with different views for cloud admins and end users
-* Powerful CLI that resembles typical UNIX commands applications
+* Powerful command-line tools resembling typical Unix tools
 * API in multiple languages

 **APPLICATION MANAGEMENT AND CATALOG**

 * Easy self-provision of containerized and virtualized workflows from a catalog
 * Secure sharing of applications with other cloud users
-* Multi tier applications with auto-scaling
+* Multi-tier applications with auto-scaling
 * Gain insight into applications to query their status and metrics, and use them in auto-scaling

 **APPLIANCE MARKETPLACE**

 * Public Marketplace with pre-built applications ( PaaS, K8S, CI/CD…)
 * Build your private Marketplace to share and distribute applications within your organization
-* Integration with third-party Marketplaces like Docker Hub and Linux Containers
+* Integration with third-party public or private Marketplaces such as Linux Containers

 **CHARGEBACK**

 * Fine-grained accounting and monitoring
-* Showback capability enabling the integration with chargeback and billing systems
+* Showback capability enabling integration with chargeback and billing systems

 **CAPACITY AND PERFORMANCE MANAGEMENT**

 * Fine-grained ACLs for resource allocation
 * Resource Quota Management to track and limit resource utilization
-* Dynamic creation of clusters as pools of Hosts
+* Dynamic creation of Clusters as pools of Hosts
 * Dynamic creation of Virtual Data Centers as fully-isolated virtual environments
 * Federation of multiple Zones for scalability, isolation or multiple-site support
 * Powerful and flexible Scheduler - deploy your workload in different locations

 **HIGH AVAILABILITY AND BUSINESS CONTINUITY**

-* High availability architecture
+* High-Availability architecture
-* Persistent database Back-end with support for high availability configurations
+* Persistent database backend with support for high-availability configurations
-* Configurable behavior in the event of failure for cost-effective failover solutions
+* Configurable behavior in the event of failure, for cost-effective failover solutions

 **VIRTUAL INFRASTRUCTURE MANAGEMENT**

-* Virtual infrastructure management adjusted to enterprise data centers
+* Virtual infrastructure management adjusted for enterprise data centers
-* Complete life-cycle management of virtual resources
+* Complete life cycle management of virtual resources
 * Powerful hooking system
 * Full control, monitoring and accounting of virtual infrastructure resources
 * Fine-grained multi-tenancy